 Take back your time.
 Get a quote online in 3 minutes.

 Go with confidence.
 Pie is rated Excellent by TrustPilot.

 Why do landscaping businesses need workers' comp insurance?

 Landscaping professionals may be easily injured in their workplaces and should carry appropriate insurance coverage in case of accidents.
 Workers’ compensation, sometimes called workers’ comp or workman’s comp, can help cover medical fees and lost wages for landscapers who sustain work-related injuries.

 Not only is workers’ comp coverage legally required for almost all landscaping businesses with employees‚ but it also helps provide protection for the business by reducing its financial risk.
-For every dollar spent on a workers’ comp claim, $5 are spent in indirect costs—such as lost productivity, hiring and retraining landscaping workers, and replacing or repairing damaged equipment.

 The most common injuries experienced by landscapers are:

 – Workplace falls

 – Soreness and pain